Geometric invariants of $5/2$-cuspidal edges: Abstract

 \section{Abstract}

 We introduce two invariants called the \emph{secondary cuspidal curvature} and the \emph{bias} on $5/2$-cuspidal edges, and investigate their basic properties.
 While the secondary cuspidal curvature is an analog of the cuspidal curvature of (ordinary) cuspidal edges, there are no invariants corresponding to the bias.
 We prove that the product (called the \emph{secondary product curvature\/}) of the secondary cuspidal curvature and the limiting normal curvature is an intrinsic invariant.
-Using this intrinsity, we show that any real analytic $5/2$-cuspidal edges with non-vanishing limiting normal curvature admits non-trivial isometric deformations, which provide the extrinsity of various invariants.
+Using this intrinsicity, we show that any real analytic $5/2$-cuspidal edges with non-vanishing limiting normal curvature admit non-trivial isometric deformations, which provides the extrinsicity of various invariants.